 Expert Tip: Remember, your keywords should be industry specific.
 If you’re searching for a project management role, review multiple job postings for project manager jobs.
 You will begin to see a common theme of words most often used in the postings.
 In 2023, resume trends will focus on soft skills like crisis management (think: COVID 19), adaptability, and versatility will matter more than ever.

 Many job seekers today make the mistake of creating a resume that’s simply a boring synopsis of their work history.
 Job functions and responsibilities are important, but what differentiates the mediocre candidate from the stellar candidate is providing key results that support why the candidate is the better pick!
 Focus on key projects you’ve undertook (and possibly led), key contributions you’ve made to the company as a result of your savvy leadership or innovative solutions, as well as big accomplishments that sell you as the superstar candidate you are.
 But remember, be specific about results.
 Don’t just write things such as “Drove revenue growth.”
 Instead, include measurable amounts that show just how much your awesome work has effectuated growth within the company, i.e. “Drove $50M revenue growth in 2016 resulting in 25% increased efficiency and productivity.”

-Expert tip: Think about how 2020 has impacted your career and ways in which you have driven results through a pandemic.
-2021 resume trends and 2021 job search strategies will need to lean into this.
+Expert tip: Think about how the past few years have impacted your career and ways in which you have driven results through a pandemic over the past three years.
+2023 resume trends and 2023 job search strategies will need to lean into this.

 Keep in mind that getting your resume into the “Yes” pile is merely one step in the job search process.
 Stay abreast on networking skills, interview tips, and adequately market yourself through your LinkedIn profile.

-Note: an earlier version of this article appeared in the HuffPost back in 2017.
+Note: an earlier version of this article appeared in 2021, and a variation appeared in the HuffPost back in 2017.